Diagnosing the Performance Trade-off in Moral Alignment: A Case Study on Gender Stereotypes: Analysis

-A popular method to avoid forgetting too much is to apply a KL divergence regularization term over the PLMs' prediction logits~\cite{ouyang2022training,rafailov2023direct}.
-Using this method, we explore two regularization coefficients, 0.1 and 0.001, to comprehensively investigate the effects of regularization.
-The left subfigure in Figure~\ref{fig:regularization} shows that with a regularization coefficient of 0.1, PLMs fail to achieve satisfactory fairness, indicating that the regularization hinders the models from effectively learning from $\mathcal{D}_f$.
-However, this effect does not translate to a reduction in overall forgetting, as shown in the middle subfigure.
-On the contrary, fine-tuning with regularization shows comparable overall forgetting as fine-tuning with $\mathcal{D}_f$ alone, which explains why the SST performance with regularization is very close to that of fine-tuning without regularization.
+\textbf{Regularization.} A popular method to avoid forgetting too much is to apply a KL divergence regularization term over the PLMs' prediction logits~\cite{ouyang2022training,rafailov2023direct}.
+Using this method, we explore multiple regularization coefficients: 0.1, 0.01 and 0.001.
+The left subfigure in Figure~\ref{fig:regularization} shows that with different regularization coefficients, PLMs can achieve satisfactory fairness.
+However, fine-tuning with regularization shows comparable overall forgetting as fine-tuning with $\mathcal{D}_f$ alone, which explains why the SST performance with regularization is very close to that of fine-tuning without regularization.
 These observations further demonstrate that selectively forgetting stereotypes has little impact on the overall forgetting level, and that applying regularization neither effectively reduces overall forgetting nor improves downstream task performance.